dodopontocom/darcano/README.md

 ### Cardano Stake Pool on Testnet
 This repo will maintain scripts and miscellaneous regarding setting up a Stake Pool in Cardano TestNet.
 This will be implemented on cloud based infrastructure.
-Maybe multi-cloud bu for now mostly in [GCP](https://cloud.google.com/products).
+Maybe multi-cloud but for now mostly in [GCP](https://cloud.google.com/products).

 ### Stake Pool
 https://developers.cardano.org/docs/operate-a-stake-pool/